Health Records & Immunization Requirements

 We will be reviewing records in the order received throughout the summer.
 If you entered your immunizations online in the Patient Portal, answered the online Health History and TB questionnaires, and uploaded a copy of your immunization record, consider your requirements met at this time.
 Your status in the Patient Portal will not read “Verified” until your record has been reviewed and verified by the Health Center staff.
 Once reviewed, you will only be notified, via email, if something is missing.
 There is no need to email or call the Health Center to check on the status of your records.
 The Health Center will reach out to you if there are questions or issues with your submissions.

-If you have questions separate from the status of your records, please contact:
+If you have medical questions regarding the form, separate from the status of your records, please contact:

 Executive Director of the Student Health Center